 Record Your SetupsIt is useful both as a convenience and as a precaution to record your setups.
 You might want to do this both on paper and for future reference, and on the disk for quick recall during the night.
 The Kast controller allows you to store as many setup as you desire (please store your setups in your directory in /u/user/observers/).

 Start a LogInstrument specific logsheets are available on-line and can be printed out as needed at the telescope.

 Wavelength Calibration SpectraUse mirror position 2, dispersed setup, and record image to disk.
 For the best solution, use a two-pixel slit or greater to avoid aliasing.
+With the currently installed CCDs, the 0.5" width slit is recommended.
 Most people who are doing "ordinary" spectroscopy (that is, not trying for accurate radial velocities), do a set of line lamps at the beginning and (just as a check) another set at the end of the night.
 Remember that between San Jose and night sky emission, there are comparison spectra available for zero point corrections on every frame, except possibly the shortest exposures.

-Dispersed FlatsWait until after sunset to do dispersed flats so as to avoid the possibility of getting solar features in your flat.
+Dispersed FlatsWait until after sunset to do dispersed flats so as to avoid the possibility of getting solar features in your flat if that might make a difference for your science program.
 Use the blue or superblue dome lamp, mirror cover open, mirror position 4 (or 3), dispersed setups.
-For low resolution setups, you may need the BG 14++ filter stack.
-If you do use the BG 14++, be sure to remove it from the light path when done.

 Opening the DomeIt is ordinary practice to open the dome in mid- to late afternoon, weather permitting, in order to let the inside air reach equilibrium with the outside.
 If you're working in the control room (local or remote) setting up, the night assistant will probably ask you when it will be convenient for you to have the dome opened.
 If you are not around, the night assistant will normally open the dome anyway as soon as the outside temperature begins to be less than that inside the dome.